gentooinit/solution_for_the_little_lisper/((2 Do It, Do It Again, and Again, and Again ) 17).md

 have a list in the first position.

 Q11: What is the meaning of the line
-      (else #f)
+      (t nil)
-A11: else asks if else is true.
-If else is true -as it always is- then the answer is #f -false.
+A11: t asks if t is true.
+If t is true -as it always is- then the answer is nil -false.

 Q12: What is
       )))